 Other people may gain parental responsibility by court order or by being appointed guardian upon the death of the parents.
-If the child is the subject of a care order, the Local Authority has parental responsibility which is shared with the parents.
-If the child is in care voluntarily, parental responsibility remains with the parents.
+If the child is the subject of a care order, the court can amend the parenting plan to contain child welfare provisions.